xzel23/utility/README.md

 ## Changes

+### 18.3.1

+- code cleanups and performance improvements

 ### 18.3.0

 - POSSIBLY BREAKING: HtmlTag.headerChange() now returns int instead of OptionalInt and the static factory methods have also